JohnArimboor/Numerical-Modeling-Monte-Carlo-Thermodynamics/README.md

 # Numerical-Modeling-Monte-Carlo-Thermodynamics

 Project Overview:-
 The goal of this project is to simulate how real gases behave under high pressure by modeling the microscopic interactions between individual molecules.
-By using Python and Monte Carlo algorithms, this project bridges the gap between theoretical quantum chemistry and real-world macroscopic thermodynamics.
-The project aims in taking raw, non-linear physical parameters and build an algorithmic solver for an unsolvable equation using python as a programming language and produce data (like molar volume).
+The project aims in taking raw, non-linear physical parameters and build an algorithmic solver for an unsolvable equation using Python and Monte Carlo algorithms and produce data (like molar volume).

 Problem give to solve:-
 In standard physics classes, we are taught the Ideal Gas Law which is pV=nRT.
 It pretends that gas molecules are infinitely small dots that never interact with each other.